sprasamedia/jupyter-practice/README.md

 The dataset used for analysis is stored in the file `your_dataset.csv`.
 Make sure to replace it with your actual dataset file or use the appropriate file path.

+## Requirements

+To run the code snippets, you need the following dependencies:

+- pandas
+- matplotlib
+- seaborn (optional)
+- numpy (optional)